opengisch/talks/qfield/README.md

 - we can add new references and new fields here and connect existing ones
 - The relation widgets like you know them from QGIS just optimized for mobile use

+#### video ordered relation widgets
+And what the Ordered Relation Editor Plugin in QGIS does, is supported in QField as well.
+You have roadsigns on a pole and when you change the order, you can use that for the arrangement of the symbols.

+#### video auto complete
+In case you have long lists in your drop down using Relation Reference or Value Relation Widgets an autocompletion is provided.

+### Opening of individual datasets
+#### video opening vector dataset
+- It's possible to open datasources directly without having a QGIS project.
+- Datasource defined constraints are considered here.
+- Form widgets are recognized considering the datatype of the fields.
+#### video opening raster dataset
+- And raster data is possible to view as well considering it's georefernce *you can set a QGIS project as basemap*
 ### Map Themes
 #### video map themes
 - Choose the layout defined by Map Themes